-Jordan asked if Kashmir was some kind of city in India or more like a state.
-I explained that Kashmir is a contested, unresolved region with three countries – India, Pakistan and China – all trying to stake a claim.
-There was a globe in the room and I said it would be interesting to see how Kashmir had been depicted and where the globe was manufactured.
-The globe illustrated Kashmir as a place with a name but without borders; the dotted lines that surrounded other countries were absent and Kashmir merged as an open area vaguely located between India, Pakistan and China.
-The globe had been manufactured in Denmark in 1997.
+“Is Kashmir like a city in India or more like a state?” asked Jordan, a 16 year old who grew up surfing on the north coast of NSW.
+Kashmir is a contested, unresolved region with three countries – India, Pakistan and China – all trying to stake a claim.
+There was a globe in the room and we looked over it to see how Kashmir had been depicted.
+Manufactured in Denmark in 1997, an especially violent period in Kashmir, the globe illustrated Kashmir as a place with a name but without borders.
+The dotted lines that surrounded other countries were absent and Kashmir emerged as an open area sitting between India, Pakistan and China.

 When I thought back to the globe Jordan and I had begun with I wondered whether it would be better to see Kashmir surrounded by dotted lines like the other countries, or to see the whole world, like Kashmir, as a place without dotted lines.